Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Introduction

 \section{Introduction}

-Vulnerabilities are increasing in complexity and scale, posing great security risks to many software systems~\cite{DBLP:conf/iscc/WangZM23,DBLP:journals/stvr/LuckowKP20}.
+\IEEEPARstart {v}{ulnerabilities} are increasing in complexity and scale, posing great security risks to many software systems~\cite{DBLP:conf/iscc/WangZM23,DBLP:journals/stvr/LuckowKP20}.
 To address these risks, data sources such as the National Vulnerability Database (NVD)\cite{nvd} provide information on known vulnerabilities.
 They classify these vulnerabilities based on type and severity, providing common names, identifiers, links to patches, and additional details as short text descriptions.
 In this paper, we focus on those informative short text descriptions of vulnerabilities, also known as TVDs, for software instances with a limited user base (referred to as ``long-tail software'').
 These software instances are often overlooked due to limited TVDs, variations in software features, and domain-specific jargon.
-By augmenting key aspects of TVDs, such as \textit{Vulnerability Type}, \textit{Attack Vector}, \textit{Attacker Type}, \textit{Impact}, and \textit{Root Cause}\cite{DBLP:conf/compsac/GuoXCLBZ21,JonathanEvans:2020}, we can improve vulnerability analysis~\cite{DBLP:conf/racs/SvacinaRWSCBSFT20,DBLP:journals/compsec/LiXZYC23}, software repairs~\cite{DBLP:journals/scn/ShenC20,DBLP:journals/corr/abs-2301-08653,DBLP:conf/uss/FengL0W0YZS19}, management\cite{DBLP:conf/eurosp/GeTPJ16, DBLP:conf/uss/BiswasFCRVNFP17}, mitigation\cite{DBLP:journals/tissec/PomonisPKPK18, DBLP:conf/ndss/WuHML20}, maintenance\cite{DBLP:conf/uss/LuPW19}, prevention\cite{DBLP:conf/icsm/HanLXLF17}, and other related tasks.
+By augmenting key aspects of TVDs, such as \textit{Vulnerability Type}, \textit{Attack Vector}, \textit{Attacker Type}, \textit{Impact}, and \textit{Root Cause}\cite{DBLP:conf/compsac/GuoXCLBZ21, JonathanEvans:2020}, we can improve vulnerability analysis~\cite{DBLP:conf/racs/SvacinaRWSCBSFT20,DBLP:journals/compsec/LiXZYC23}, software repairs~\cite{DBLP:journals/scn/ShenC20,DBLP:journals/corr/abs-2301-08653,DBLP:conf/uss/FengL0W0YZS19}, management\cite{DBLP:conf/eurosp/GeTPJ16, DBLP:conf/uss/BiswasFCRVNFP17}, mitigation\cite{DBLP:journals/tissec/PomonisPKPK18, DBLP:conf/ndss/WuHML20}, maintenance\cite{DBLP:conf/uss/LuPW19}, prevention\cite{DBLP:conf/icsm/HanLXLF17}, and other related tasks.
 TVDs are often incomplete on these key aspects, with a substantial missing rate ranging between 28\% and 42\%\cite{DBLP:journals/tosem/GuoCXLBS22}.
+For example, CVE-2005-4676\footnote{\url{https://www.cve.org/CVERecord?id=CVE-2005-4676}} contains complete key aspects: ``Buffer overflow (\textit{Vulnerability Type}) in Andreas Huggel Exiv2 before 0.9 does not null terminate strings before calling the sscanf function (\textit{Root Cause}), which allows remote attackers (\textit{Attacker Type}) to cause a denial of service (application crash) (\textit{Impact}) via images with crafted IPTC metadata (\textit{Attack Vector})'', providing comprehensive information for software remediation efforts.
+In practice, however, certain key aspects might be missing.
+For example, if \textit{Attack Vector} is absent, the TVD becomes: ``Buffer overflow (\textit{Vulnerability Type}) in Andreas Huggel Exiv2 before 0.9 does not null terminate strings before calling the sscanf function (\textit{Root Cause}), which allows remote attackers (\textit{Attacker Type}) to cause a denial of service (application crash) (\textit{Impact})''.
+Without the \textit{Attack Vector}, software remediation teams may struggle to determine the attack path, making it difficult to devise an effective remediation strategy.
 As a result, subsequent tasks, such as predicting software vulnerability level (CVSS)\cite{DBLP:conf/wcre/LiRXXS23}, identifying software vulnerability CWE category\cite{DBLP:journals/compsec/WangGRZ23}, and identifying vulnerability libraries\cite{DBLP:conf/iwpc/HaryonoK0SSA022}, commonly face challenges due to limited and incomplete training data, making it difficult to accurately extract features from TVDs.